tolerl1/aws-stack/README.md

 # aws-stack

-CloudFormation template to automated the deployment of an Apache Web Server stack on AWS.
+CloudFormation template to automated the deployment of an Apache Web stack on AWS.